Old age: Psychosocial aspects

 According to Erik Erikson's "Stages of Psychosocial Development", the human personality is developed in a series of eight stages that take place from the time of birth and continue on throughout an individual's complete life.
-He characterises old age as a period of "Integrity vs. Despair", during which a person focuses on reflecting back on his life.
+He characterises old age as a period of "Integrity vs. Despair", during which people focus on reflecting back on their lives.
 Those who are unsuccessful during this phase will feel that their life has been wasted and will experience many regrets.
 The individual will be left with feelings of bitterness and despair.
 Those who feel proud of their accomplishments will feel a sense of integrity.
 Successfully completing this phase means looking back with few regrets and a general feeling of satisfaction.
 These individuals will attain wisdom, even when confronting death.
 Coping is a very important skill needed in the aging process to move forward with life and not be 'stuck' in the past.
-The way a person adapts and copes, reflects his aging process on a psycho-social level.
+The way people adapt and cope, reflects their aging process on a psycho-social level.

 For people in their 80s and 90s, Joan Erikson added a ninth stage in The Life Cycle Completed: Extended Version.
 As she wrote, she added the ninth stage because the Integrity of the eighth stage imposes "a serious demand on the senses of elders" and the Wisdom of the eighth stage requires capacities that ninth stage elders "do not usually have".

 Newman & Newman also proposed a ninth stage of life, Elderhood.
 Elderhood refers to those individuals who live past the life expectancy of their birth cohorts.
 They described two different types of people in this stage of life.
 The "young old" are the healthy individuals who can function on their own without assistance and can complete their daily tasks independently, while the "old old" are those who depend on specific services due to declining health or diseases.